cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In some applications (e.g., embedded systems), leakage through other side channels (e.g., power or electromagnetic side channels) may be pertinent.
-Defending against such leakage is outside the scope of this document, because the nature of the leakage and the appropriate defense depends on the application.
+Defending against such leakage is outside the scope of this document, because the nature of the leakage and the appropriate defense depend on the application.

 ## hash\_to\_field security {#security-considerations-hash-to-field}